winterstein/boycott-america/pages/index.md

 				<div class="checkbox">
 					<label>
 					<input type="checkbox" name="visit" checked>
-						I will not visit the USA.
+						I will not visit the USA - except for states like California that are tackling climate change.
 					</label>
 				</div>
 				<div class="checkbox">